c0d1ng-ma5ter/c0d1ng-ma5ter/README.md

 I'm your average camper on FCC, contributor to its codebase, and Roblox Studio developer.
 Also a math and music guy.

-I'm found under the same name on FCC, its forums, and some other stuff (but with the hyphen replaced by an underscore)
+I'm found under the same name on FCC, its forums, and some other stuff (but with the hyphen replaced by an underscore).

 ```
   ______